Is CSC Steel a Value Trap? (Part 1 of 2)

 CSC Steel Performance Index

-• The revenue in 2019 is about the same as that in 2008 and over the past 12 years, the revenue was below that 2008 level most of the time.
+• Over the past 15 years, the revenue was below that 2008 level most of the time.

 • From 2008 to 2010 the average ROE was 10 %, but for the past 3 years, it averaged 5 %.